 Future workforce to wear new face

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 20, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 20, 1991

 The changing workforce is a major characteristic of the new economy.

 One of the most important changes is the slowdown in U.S. population growth, characterized by the “baby bust” generation — Americans 15 to 26 years old, born between 1965 and 1976.

 In fact, according to the Hudson Institute’s landmark report, Workforce 2000, and other recent studies, there will be 20% fewer new entrants to the workforce in the 1990s than in the 1970s.
 That is why we are seeing tighter labor markets and, in may places, actual labor shortages.

 The composition of the workforce is also undergoing major changes.